espressif/pytest-embedded/docs/usages/expecting.rst

       def test_expect_from_eof_at_first(dut):
           dut.write("this would be redirected")

-          # close the pexpect process to generate an EOF
+          # Close the pexpect process to generate an EOF
           dut.pexpect_proc.terminate()

           res = dut.expect(pexpect.EOF, timeout=None)
           assert res == b""

-What's more, argument ``pattern`` could be a list of all supported types.
+Additionally, the ``pattern`` argument can be a list of any of the supported types.

 .. code:: python